CollectionBuilder/cb-docs/README.md

 Documentation follows these conventions:

 - All documentation files are written in Markdown.
-For clearer version control and editing, please:
+For clearer version control, editing, and accessibility please:
     - write one sentence per line.
-    - provide a blank line between elements (i.e. headers, paragraphs, lists, code blocks).
+    - always provide a blank line between elements (i.e. headers, paragraphs, lists, code blocks).
     - headers should follow logical order on page without skipping levels.
     - page should start with an H1 (`# `)
 - Files are located in the "docs" folder and are further organized into folders for each section.